 Hens are fed a naturally enriched diet of essential omega-3 fatty acids, however, there is some debate as to whether the amount of omega in these eggs is worth the extra cost.

 • British Lion Quality mark

-This stamp (see top left picture) guarantees that the eggs have come from hens vaccinated against salmonella and are produced in accordance with UK and EU law.
+The stamp above guarantees that the eggs have come from hens vaccinated against salmonella and are produced in accordance with UK and EU law.

 • Best before date